 That’s why governments and organisations around the world are working to reduce how much carbon we release into the air.
 But many things we rely on, like transport, manufacturing and growing food, still produce emissions.
 While we shift to cleaner solutions, one way to slow the damage is through carbon credits.

-This is similar to how a carbon credit works.
-Each credit represents one tonne of carbon dioxide that has either been removed from the atmosphere or prevented from being released.
+A carbon credit represents one tonne of carbon dioxide removed from the atmosphere or prevented from being released.

 No, not unless you're representing a large organisation.
 Our carbon credits are available for companies and large organisations.
 Individuals can’t purchase them directly, but your support still powers the work behind them.